 The Trustee has overall responsibility for how the Plan's investments are governed and managed in accordance with the Plan's Trust Deed and Rules as well as Trust Law, Pensions Law and Pension Regulations.
+The Plan applies a governance structure as set out in the SIP, including various sub-committees to ensure effective oversight and delegation.
 The Trustee has established an Investment and Funding Committee ("IFC"), which focuses on investment issues.

 In particular, the IFC monitors, appoints and removes investment managers, considers tactical investment opportunities, manages the relationship with the Trustee's investment advisors and makes recommendations to the Board on investment strategy and the DB SIP.
 The IFC also manages the relationship with the actuary, makes recommendations to the full Trustee Board on actuarial valuation assumptions, and monitors the recovery plan and schedule of contributions.
+This process was unchanged over the period and the Trustee is comfortable that this was effective over the period and remains appropriate.